-A message that are encrypted using the ECB mode should be extended until a size that is equal to an integer multiple of the single block length.
+A message that is encrypted using the ECB mode should be extended until a size that is equal to an integer multiple of the single block length.
 A popular method of aligning the length of the last block is about appending an additional bit equal to 1 and then filling the rest of the block with bits equal to 0.
 It allows to determine precisely the end of the original message.
 There exist more methods of aligning the message size.

 During decrypting of a ciphertext block, one should add XOR the output data received from the decryption algorithm to the previous ciphertext block.
 Because the receiver knows all the ciphertext blocks just after obtaining the encrypted message, he can decrypt the message using many threads simultaneously.

 If one bit of a plaintext message is damaged (for example because of some earlier transmission error), all subsequent ciphertext blocks will be damaged and it will be never possible to decrypt the ciphertext received from this plaintext.
 As opposed to that, if one ciphertext bit is damaged, only two received plaintext blocks will be damaged.
 It might be possible to recover the data.

 A message that is to be encrypted using the CBC mode, should be extended till the size that is equal to an integer multiple of a single block length (similarly, as in the case of using the ECB mode).

 The initialization vector IV should be created randomly by the sender.
 During transmission it should be concatenated with ciphertext blocks, to allow decryption of the message by the receiver.
 If an intruder could predict what vector would be used, then the encryption would not be resistant to chosen-plaintext attacks: